Page Reviewed / Updated - Mar. 2014

 The caregiver and spouse must be legally married and residing at home (not in a skilled nursing home).
 In addition, the individual in need of care must require assistance with at least 4 of the following activities of daily living, bathing, dressing, grooming, eating, toileting and mobility and have a diagnosed, progressive and debilitating condition.

 The Spousal Pay Program is a Medicaid program and therefore individuals must be financially qualified to receive Medicaid.
-Oregon Medicaid income limits for 2013 for a married applicant whose spouse is not receiving benefits is $2,130.
+Oregon Medicaid income limits for 2014 for a married applicant whose spouse is not also receiving Medicaid benefits is $2,163.
 The countable resource limit is $2,000.
 Their home and primary vehicle are exempt assets, meaning their value is not included in their countable resources.

 The caregiving spouse must pass a criminal history check and meet the other Oregon Department of Human Services requirements for providing care.
 In addition to providing assistance with activities of daily living, it is expected they will manage the home, perform housekeeping, laundry, do the grocery shopping and meal preparation.

 The caregiving spouse receives payment for providing care services.
 Typically this is an hourly wage agreed upon by the Homecare Workers Union and the state of Oregon.
 The exact amount changes annually, but one can expect it to be near the average hourly rate for the state or approximately $20 / hour.

 In addition to their wages, the caregiving spouse also receives the other benefits of union participation such as unemployment insurance, paid vacation time and disability benefits should they themselves become disabled.